Convex-Dev/design/cad/003_encoding/README.md

 ### Tag Byte

-The first byte of the Encoding is defined to be the Tag, which designates the type of the data value, and determines how the remainder of the Encoding should be interpreted.
+The first byte of the Encoding is defined to be the "tag", which designates the type of the data value, and determines how the remainder of the Encoding should be interpreted.

 Implementations MUST reject an Encoding as Invalid if the Tag byte is not recognised as one defined in this document.